AndreasBauerEulenbach/UTC-Vitis/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.1.

+## Important hints for development
-## Commit & Push changes in Allianz to GitHub repository

-git config --global http.sslVerify false | true
+Commit & Push changes in Allianz to GitHub repository git config --global http.sslVerify false | true

+If NPM-cache is invalid, e.g. @angular/core could not be found any more npm cache clean --force

 ## Development server